Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 ### Example Experiment

-This example is based on a real experiment involving mouse embryonic stem cells (mESCs) engineered to inducibly express a fusion protein comprising the transcription factor Oct6 linked to the mCherry fluorescent protein.
-Expression was induced by doxycycline treatment.
+This example is based on a real experiment involving mouse embryonic stem cells (mESCs) engineered to inducibly express a fusion protein comprising the transcription factor OCT6 linked to the mCherry fluorescent protein.
+Expression was induced by doxycycline treatment for 1, 2 or 3 days.
+An immunofluorescence was then performed against NANOG (alexa fluor 488), and nuclei were stained with DAPI.
+Channel

 Key experimental details:
 - Cells: Mouse embryonic stem cells (mESCs)
-- Protein of interest: Oct6-mCherry fusion (induced by doxycycline)
-- Other markers: NANOG (pluripotency marker)
+- Channel 1: DAPI
+- Channel 2: NANOG-488
+- Channel 3: OCT6-mCherry
 - Background subtraction methods:
   - mCherry channel: Rolling ball method (to address non-homogeneous background)
   - NANOG channel: Fixed background value subtraction